 - $20 million for the Inclusive Early Care Pilot to provide child care teachers with professional development for special needs children.

 Previously, Ramos served as the Director of the Government Affairs Division under State Superintendent of Public Instruction, Tom Torlakson.
-In that role Ramos managed the Superintendent’s and agency’s government affairs portfolio for five years including state budget strategy, advocacy and testimony in Budget Committee and Subcommittee proceedings.
-She was a member of the Superintendent’s Executive Team and responsible for advising on major agency initiatives.
+In that role, Ramos managed theSuperintendent and Department of Education’s (CDE) government affairs portfolio for five years including state budget strategy, advocacy and testimony in Budget Committee and Subcommittee proceedings.
+Advocacy efforts involved protecting and expanding the California Department of Education’s $84 million budget, protecting Proposition 98’s $70 billion shares of the state budget, and advocating for program funding within Proposition 98.
+Ramos was a member of the Superintendent’s Executive Team and responsible for advising on significant agency initiatives.

+Ramos earlier served as a Legislative Aide to several State Assemblymembers.
+In this capacity, Ramos researched developed and staffed legislation in areas of transportation, housing, judiciary, human services, and water, and worked on the state budget items.
 Ramos received her Bachelor of Arts in Government with a Minor in Communications Studies from California State University, Sacramento.
-She resides in Sacramento with her husband and in her spare time she enjoys gardening.
+She resides in Sacramento with her husband.